 The House had their investigation, and they conducted scores of transcribed interviews.

-And by the way, we're waiting to get some of these closed door interviews released so we can know more about the deep state and what happened and who did what when and where and who said what when and where, and you know, now watching these deep state actors all turn on each other is getting interesting.
+And by the way, we're waiting to get some of these closed-door interviews released so we can know more about the deep state and what happened and who did what, when, and where, and who said what, when, and where.

-So you've had all of all these investigations that have gone on repeatedly, and they've come up with nothing, and they're not gonna come up with anything.
+So you've had all of all these investigations that have gone on repeatedly, and they've come up with nothing.

-That's that's the problem.
+That's the problem.

-But, you know, if you look at times the Obamas used executive privilege, they used it for fast and furious.
+Secrecy may be imposed on any person except in accordance with Rule 6E2B, but unless these rules provide otherwise, but if you look at times the Obamas used executive privilege, they used it for fast and furious.

-Why did they why did they invoke executive privilege?
+Why did they invoke executive privilege?

 And the Justice Department at the time released 7,600 pages of documents, but they didn't turn over their own records related to the agency's response to the fallout of the operation.

-And the committee's dissatisfaction with the response promoted them to vote to hold then attorney general Eric Holder in contempt of Congress.
+And the committee's dissatisfaction with the response promoted them to vote to hold then Attorney General Eric Holder in contempt of Congress.

 And on the morning of June 12th, the vote, Obama invoked executive privilege over the disputed documents, marking, by the way, the first such assertion in his presidency.